ethoxy/specs/_specs/36-statevote.md

 ## Specification

 When defining hard fork meta ECIPs, rather than associate the hard fork with a block number, associate it with a contract address `HARD_FORK_CONTRACT` and a storage location `HARD_FORK_STORAGE`.
-Before processing a new block, check whether `HARD_FORK_STORAGE` in `HARD_FORK_CONTRACT` is not 0 and if current block number is greater or equal than the storage value.
+Before processing a new block, check whether `HARD_FORK_STORAGE` in `HARD_FORK_CONTRACT` is not 0 and if current block number is greater than or equal to the storage value.
 If so, enable the feature set defined by the hard fork meta ECIP.

 ## Rationale